Liu Xiaoming: Early life and career

-On 9 September 2019, Liu warned the Government of the United Kingdom of making "irresponsible remarks on Hong Kong".
+On September 9, 2019, Liu warned the Government of the United Kingdom of making "irresponsible remarks on Hong Kong".
 Liu said "politicians were free to express their opinion – within limits".
-On 6 February 2020, Liu claimed his embassy had received reports of anti-Chinese racism at UK universities and schools.
+On February 6, 2020, Liu claimed his embassy had received reports of anti-Chinese racism at UK universities and schools.
 He said "I think there are many reasons for it.
 Lack of understanding of the epidemic.
 Of course, there is also some deep-seated racism.
 Not only in this country, but anywhere".
-On 27 February 2020, he said China will remain an "economic powerhouse, even after Covid-19".
-On 4 April 2020, the Evening Standard published a column by Liu.
+On February 27, 2020, he said China will remain an "economic powerhouse, even after Covid-19".
+On April 4, 2020, the Evening Standard published a column by Liu.
 He said "As Covid-19 continues to spread around the world and the combat against the virus is at a critical stage, some politicians in the United States and here in this country, however, are spreading lies and stigmatizing China.
 A lie remains a lie even though it is repeated a thousand times.
 But we must also get the truth out."
 In May 2020, Liu said anti-China rhetoric is in danger of undermining international solidarity in the fight against the COVID-19 pandemic.
 He also said UK MPs were in a "cold war mindset".
-On 4 July 2020, Liu told students to "leverage their strength" as the UK overtakes the US as the most popular destination for Chinese students for the first time.
+On July 4, 2020, Liu told students to "leverage their strength" as the UK overtakes the US as the most popular destination for Chinese students for the first time.
 He urged students to practice patriotism and "serve your motherland" — activities he described as the "foundation of all endeavor and the highest ambition in life" and also encouraged them to contribute to "China-UK exchanges and cooperation" and "bridge the cultural gap".

+In July 2020, Liu denied that Uyghurs were being abused in Xinjiang in a BBC interview, despite being shown drone footage of what appeared to be blindfolded and shackled Uyghur and other ethnic minorities being herded onto trains.
+After being shown a clip of a woman claiming to have been subjected to forced sterilization, Liu blamed such reports on "some small group of anti-China elements."